Find Affordable College Courses

 Read More…

 Ohio State University - Main Campus ranked #7 on this year’s Most Popular Engineering Physics Bachelor’s Degree Schools list.
-Located in the large city of Columbus, Ohio State is a public school with a fairly large student population.
+Located in the city of Columbus, Ohio State is a public college with a very large student population.

 Of the 23 students majoring in engineering physics at Ohio State, 91% are male and 9% are female.